PhenX/PhenX.EntityFrameworkCore.BulkInsert/README.md

 # PhenX.EntityFrameworkCore.BulkInsert

-A high-performance, provider-agnostic bulk insert extension for Entity Framework Core.
+A high-performance, provider-agnostic bulk insert extension for Entity Framework Core 8+.
 Supports SQL Server, PostgreSQL, SQLite.

 Its main purpose is to provide a fast way to perform simple bulk inserts in Entity Framework Core applications.

 ## Why this library?

-- **Performance**: It is designed to be fast and efficient, making it suitable for high-performance applications.
+- **Performance**: It is designed to be fast and memory efficient, making it suitable for high-performance applications.
 - **Provider-agnostic**: It works with multiple database providers (SQL Server, PostgreSQL, and SQLite), allowing you to use it in different environments without changing your code.
 - **Simplicity**: The API is simple and easy to use, making it accessible for developers of all skill levels.